helloworld-UwU/agar3000/README.md

 #
 Special thanks to @dedovskaya for sharing a model that was used during the early development stage: https://github.com/dedovskaya/CFUCounter

 If agar3000  was usefull for you, don't forget to recommend it your collegues and to mention it in your papers.
-Thanks!
+Thanks for testing!